 Many organizations invest a lot of effort in test automation at the system level but then have serious problems later on.
-As a manager, how can you ensure that your new automation efforts will get off to a good start?
+As a leader, how can you ensure that your new automation efforts will get off to a good start?
 What can you do to ensure that your automation work provides continuing value?
-Dot Graham describes the most important management issues you must address for test automation success, particularly when you are new to automation.
-Dot helps you understand and choose the best approaches for your organization—no matter which automation tools you use.
-Focusing on system level...Read more
+This tutorial covers both “theory” and “practice”.
+Chris Loder explains the critical issues for getting a good start and his experiences in getting good automation started at a number of companies.
+The tutorial covers the most important management issues you must address for test automation success...Read more

 Have you ever worked on a project where you felt testing was thorough and complete—all features were covered and all tests passed—yet in the first week in production the software had serious issues and problems?
 Join Dawn Haynes to learn how to inject robustness testing into your projects to uncover those issues before release.
 Robustness—an important and often overlooked area of testing—is the degree to which a system operates correctly in the presence of exceptional inputs or stressful environmental conditions.
 Dawn shows you how—by expanding basic tests and incorporating specific...Read more